markusmoenig/RPU-Web/content/language/_index.md

 - **Control structures**: if, else, ternary (?:), while, break, return, const, export
 - **Assignment**: =, +=, -=, \*=, /=
 - **Swizzles**: vec2.xy, vec3.xyz, vec4.xyzw etc

+## Implementation Notes

+All vector based operations (length, dot, cross etc) are implemented in pure WebAssembly.
+Trigonometric functions (which are not natively supported in WA) are implemented in Rust and are called via the wasmer runtime.

+I got a bit lazy at the end and implemented some functions in Rust that could be implemented in WebAssembly (for example _sign_ and _clamp_).
+I will move them to WebAssembly in the future.

+Vectors and matrices are passed by value, structs are passed by reference.
+This means that if you pass a struct to a function, the function can modify the original struct.
+I will make this more robust when working on in / inout / out arguments.